sirbacharach/NC-News-API/README.md

 Here is the link to the hosted version: https://robs-nc-news.onrender.com/api/

+If you choose not to install locally and use the hosted version the link provided should take you to the api, which is a JSON containing a list of endpoints for you to type in to the address bad of your browser. in order to see the information in a more readable format, you could install a either some software or a chrome plugin such as JSON viewer.

 Setup instructions:

+Minimum version requirements
+Node v20.6.1
+psql(PostgresSQL) v15.4

 The following instructions assume you are using MS Visual Studio Code.